Tumbarumba: Industry

-Tourism

-Tumbarumba provides a convenient base for visiting the Western Snowy Mountains area.

-The town lies on the Snowy Valleys Way which Destination NSW advertises as a more leisurely and picturesque driving route to take between Sydney and Melbourne.
-The Snowy Valleys way links Gundagai and Beechworth passing through Tumut, Tumbarumba and Corryong.

-Tumbarumba is also close to the 440 km Hume and Hovell Track.
-Access to the track is at the Henry Angel Trackhead, 9 km from Tumbarumba toward Khancoban.
-A half day walk from the Henry Angel Trackhead to 'Big Hill' provides views of the western face of the Snowy Mountains Main Range.
-This walk passes old gold workings at the Burra Falls.

-Tumbarumba is also the centre of the Tumbarumba wine region, a developing cool climate wine growing region with the first plantings in 1982.
-Several local wineries have 'cellar doors' with wines for sale.

-The Museum and Visitor Information Centre on Bridge Street is open 363 days of the year, and the Tumbarumba Library and Archive on Prince Street is open Monday to Saturday, but check for opening hours.

-The Tumbarumba to Rosewood Rail Trail opened April 2020.
-The rail trail is a 21 km walking and cycling trail that follows the closed Tumbarumba branch line.
-The rail trail has boosted tourism to the region.

-Education

-There are three schools in Tumbarumba.
-Tumbarumba Public School and All Saints Primary School (Catholic) providing primary education.
-Tumbarumba High School provides secondary education to the district.

-Events

-The Tumbarumba Rodeo is held annually at the Tumbarumba Showground on New Years Day (1 January).
-In addition, Tumbafest, an annual weekend long music, wine and market festival, is held on the last weekend in February.
-Past festivals have attracted acts like Leo Sayer (in 2015).
-Tumbarumba Tastebuds is a festival celebrating local food, wine and art.
-It is held in the Spring.

 Climate

-Tumbarumba has a South West Slopes climate, with a great seasonal range of maximum temperatures and a pronounced winter rainfall peak.
+Tumbarumba has a temperate oceanic climate (Cfb), with a great seasonal range in maximum temperatures and a pronounced winter rainfall peak.
 Frosts are frequent throughout much of the year.
-Snow is fairly common, although the town is located in a deep valley.
-The lowest recorded maximum temperature was -9.4 C on 15 July 1966, and the lowest recorded minimum temperature was 1.1 C on 13 July 1970.
+Snow is fairly common, generally falling on about two days per annum, though is usually light due to the town's valley location.
+The lowest recorded temperature was -9.4 C on 13 July 1970, and the lowest maximum temperature was 1.1 C on 15 July 1966.
 The town gets 109.2 clear days annually, with the grand majority in summer and early autumn.
+The winters are often cloudy and damp.

 Rainfall records commenced at Tumbarumba Post Office in 1885, however temperature records (both averages and extremes) didn't commence until 1965.

+Another site approximately 25 km to the north-west of Tumbarumba operated from 1938 to 1997, at the Carabost Forest Headquarters.
+There is a remarkable warming trend to be observed between the two sites; particularly in the winter months, where Tumbarumba Post Office averages 10.8 C in July maxima, compared to just 9.1 C at Carabost.
+A reduction in winter rainfall, but increase in summer rainfall, is noted.
+Carabost was of a somewhat lower altitude than Tumbarumba Post Office: a deficit of 65 m.

 Sport

 The Tumbarumba Greens field rugby league teams in the Murray Cup competition.
 The club is notable for having a full team of Goldspinks playing in the 1960s.
 The club formerly competed in the Group 13 Rugby League and Group 9 Rugby League competitions before joining their current league.

-The Tumbarumba Kangaroos compete in the Victorian-based Upper Murray Football League.
+The Tumbarumba Kangaroos Australian rules football club, founded in 1969, competes in the Victorian-based Upper Murray Football League.